saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 The All-1 MUST have the last tile of the SCHC Packet, that MUST be of at least 1 byte.
 The SCHC Sender-Abort message header size is of 1 byte, with no padding bits.

-*How these message are distinguishable?*
+*How these messages are distinguishable?*

 What happens with a payload of zeros (0) or ones (1) in All-1?
 For the All-1 message to be distinguishable from the Sender-Abort message, the Sender-Abort message MUST be of 1 byte (only header with no padding).